International Justice Mission Ghana donates to flood victims in two districts | Ghana News Agency

 By Patience Tawiah

-Adidome (V/R) Nov.16, GNA- International Justice Mission, Non-Governmental Organization, through the respective districts’ Department of Social Welfare (DSW) has donated relief items to flood victims in Central Tongu in Volta and Kwahu Afram Plains North District in the Eastern Region.
+Adidome (V/R) Nov.
+17 GNA – International Justice Mission (IJM), Non-Governmental Organisation, through the respective districts’ Department of Social Welfare (DSW), has donated relief items to flood victims in Central Tongu in Volta and Kwahu Afram Plains North District in the Eastern Region.

-The donations are in response to the displacement of people in the Islands and communities in the two districts.
+The Organisation’s visits and the donations were in response to the displacement of people in the Islands and communities in the two districts.

-The donations for the two districts included 50 bags of rice, 100 bottles of cooking oil, 50 packs of sanitary tissues, 20 packs of sanitary pads, 50 pieces of mosquito nets, 100 pieces of plastic cups and bags of assorted clothing and footwear for children, women and men.
+The donation for the two districts included 50 bags of rice, 100 bottles of cooking oil, 50 packs of sanitary tissues, 20 packs of sanitary pads, 50 pieces of mosquito nets, 100 pieces of plastic cups and bags of assorted clothing and footwear for children, women, and men.

-Madam Anita Budu, IJM Ghana Country Director, said IJM over the years been working in collaboration with the respective Department of Social Welfare (DSW) offices in the two districts to tackle the issues of human trafficking.
+Madam Anita Budu, the Mission’s Ghana Country Director, said IJM over the years had been working in collaboration with the Department of Social Welfare (DSW) offices in the two districts to tackle the issues of human trafficking.

-She intimated that IJM’s close collaboration with the DSW office in supporting the welfare of children prompted the team to reach out with the donation.
+She intimated that IJM’s close collaboration with the DSW office in supporting the welfare of children who were vulnerable was prompt for her team to reach out with the donation.

 “We know that in challenging times, even if it is not directly our mandate, the vulnerable are still being affected, and so we work together with DSW to be able to donate some provisions, food items and clothing for those in need,” she said.